 Microdialysis is a sampling technique that is used to measure the concentration of the unbound fraction of endogenous substances – such as neurotransmitters, hormones, metabolites or glucose – or exogenous substances in the extracellular space of different tissues.
 At CTC, we have successfully performed microdialysis of the synovial fluid of the knee, and evaluated whether it could be applied for investigating local effects on biomarker levels (for example lactate, glucose and pyruvate) in the interstitial fluid of the knee joint.
+One of our Principal Investigators have successfully performed microdialysis several times.

 The microdialysis method can also be used for application of drugs in the perfusate (the solution entering the microdialysis probe).
 Simultaneous evaluation of biomarkers in the dialysate (the solution leaving the probe) then provides the possibility to study local physiological and pharmacodynamic effects of the drug.
 Microdialysis combined with microdosing of potential medicinal products can be utilised for early proof-of-principle-studies and hence accelerate the development of new medicinal products, especially within rheumatology and autoimmune diseases.